MarcDenman/marcdenman.github.io/_posts/2014-04-26-Spark-Sous-Vide.markdown

 I am currently getting around 2 degree variance, with the *SetPoint* at 65c the lowest temperature is set around 64.5c and then up to 66.5c.
-The largest issue with the machine at the moment is that it takes a very very long time for the machine to reach the *SetPoint*
+The largest issue with the machine at the moment is that it takes a very very long time for the machine to reach the *SetPoint*.